vitalets/playwright-bdd/docs/writing-steps/index.md

 # Writing steps

-There are 3 ways of writing steps in `playwright-bdd`:
+There are 3 ways of writing steps in Playwright-BDD:

 1. [Playwright-style](writing-steps/playwright-style.md) - write steps like you write Playwright tests, recommended for new BDD projects or existing Playwright projects.
 2. [Cucumber-style](writing-steps/cucumber-style.md) - write steps in CucumberJS compatible way, use `this` to access world and Playwright fixtures.
 Recommended for migrating CucumberJS projects to Playwright runner.